Speakers

 John Scheinfeld

-John is a writer, producer and director whose films cover everything from pop culture to politics and sports to religion.
-His films have premiered at such prestigious film festivals as Telluride, Toronto and Venice and played in theaters worldwide to critical acclaim.
+John is a writer, producer, and director whose films cover everything from pop culture to politics and sports to religion.
+His films have premiered at such prestigious film festivals as Telluride, Toronto, and Venice and played in theaters worldwide to critical acclaim.
 In “Baseball: Beyond Belief,” John explores the compelling depths of how baseball and faith intertwine in powerful and surprising ways.

 John Sexton

 John Sexton is the former president of New York University from 2001 to 2015.
-He is presently a Professor of Law and dean emeritus of the NYU Law School, having served as dean from 1988 through 2002.
-He received a BA in history and a PhD in the history of American religion from Fordham University, and a JD magna cum laude from Harvard Law School.
+He is presently a Professor of Law and dean emeritus of NYU Law School, having served as dean from 1988 through 2002.
+He received a BA in history and PhD in the history of American religion from Fordham University, and JD magna cum laude from Harvard Law School.

 Imam Dr. Talib M. Shareef